Lennard-Jones fluid

 Result tutorial molecular dynamics simulation: Energy plot over time

-Figure: Evolution of the number of atoms within the region_cylinder_in region as a function of time (a), and evolution of the coordination number (b).
+Figure: Evolution of the number of atoms within the region_cylinder_in region as a function of time (a), and evolution of the coordination number between atoms of types 1 and 2 (b).

 You can access the input scripts and data files that are used in these tutorials from this Github repository.
 This repository also contains the full solutions to the exercises.